-NOTICE IS HEREBY GIVEN that an Annual General Meeting (the "Meeting") of the Unitholders of Crombie Real Estate Investment Trust ("Crombie") will be held on Thursday, the 12th day of May, 2022, at 11:00 a.m.
-(Atlantic Daylight Time).
-The Meeting will be a virtual only meeting via live audio webcast online at https://web.lumiagm.com/487730920.

-The Meeting will be held for the following purposes:
+NOTICE IS HEREBY GIVEN that an Annual General Meeting (the "Meeting") of the Unitholders of Crombie Real Estate Investment Trust ("Crombie") will be held at Cineplex Cinemas, 612 East River Road, New Glasgow, Nova Scotia, on Thursday, the 11th day of May, 2023, at 11:00 a.m.
+(Atlantic Daylight Time) for the following purposes:

-- To receive and consider the Financial Statements of Crombie for the year ended December 31, 2021, together with the report of the auditors thereon and the related Management Discussion and Analysis; - To elect Trustees for 2022; - To appoint the auditors for 2022; - To authorize the Trustees to fix the remuneration of the auditors; - To consider an advisory resolution on executive compensation; and - To transact such other business as may properly come before the Meeting.
+- To receive and consider the Financial Statements of Crombie for the year ended December 31, 2022, together with the report of the auditors thereon and the related Management Discussion and Analysis; - To elect Trustees for 2023; - To appoint the auditors for 2023; - To authorize the Trustees to fix the remuneration of the auditors; - To consider an advisory resolution on executive compensation; and - To transact such other business as may properly come before the Meeting.